IThreeM/I3M-Engine-Core/ARCHITECTURE.md

 ** WORK IN PROGRESS **

-This document describes high-level architecture and basic concepts of Fyrox.
+This document describes high-level architecture and basic concepts of IThreeM.
 It should help you to understand basics of the engine's architecture and find a right place for your modifications.

 ## Overview

-Fyrox is a monolithic game engine with very few replaceable parts.
-This means that Fyrox itself has relatively strong coupling between modules.
+IThreeM is a monolithic game engine with very few replaceable parts.
+This means that IThreeM itself has relatively strong coupling between modules.
 However, some of its parts can be used as standalone crates - core, UI and sound are independent of the engine.
 Internal coupling is one-way in most of the places, this means that, for instance, a renderer **is** dependent on a scene, but scene does **not** know anything about the renderer.
 This fact makes changes in the engine very easy even for beginners.

-Fyrox consists of the four crates - i3m-core, i3m-sound, i3m-ui, and Fyrox itself. i3m-core, i3m-sound and
+IThreeM consists of the four crates - i3m-core, i3m-sound, i3m-ui, and IThreeM itself. i3m-core, i3m-sound and
-i3m-ui are **standalone** crates and can be used separately, the only place where these three are meet is the Fyrox.
+i3m-ui are **standalone** crates and can be used separately, the only place where these three are meet is the IThreeM.
 Previously each crate had a separate repository, but then I decided to put everything in single repository because it was too much of a pain to build any project that uses the engine.

-Another important fact is that Fyrox **does not** use ECS, instead it uses generational arenas (pools in Fyrox's terminology) for efficient memory management (fast allocation/deallocation, CPU cache efficiency).
+Another important fact is that IThreeM **does not** use ECS, instead it uses generational arenas (pools in IThreeM's terminology) for efficient memory management (fast allocation/deallocation, CPU cache efficiency).
 This means that you are working with good old structures which are placed in contiguous memory block (pool).
 Once an object was placed in a pool, you get a handle to the object which can be used to access (borrow) the object